-In 2017, the global consumer electronics market alone was valued at around USD 1,172 billion, and in 2024 is expected to climb to approximately USD 1,787 billion.
+In 2017, the global consumer electronics market alone was valued at around USD 1,172 billion, with the LED market taking 50 million of this market share, and in 2024 is expected to climb to approximately USD 1,787 billion.
 With the increasing demand for high performing, reliable, and quickly produced systems, the complexity and dimensions of embedded electronics are being pushed to higher technical limits than ever before, while electronic applications expand to new domains and industries.

 The main challenge is to keep every electronic component within the operational limits set by the manufacturers, in order to guarantee a reliable and safe operation of the system.
 These operational limits can be of different forms, mechanical stress, fatigue, humidity, vibration, and thermal.
 The latter is the one which will be discussed in this article.